-Computer Applications 1 and 2 Nutrition and Wellness Culinary Arts 1 Culinary Arts 2
+Computer Applications 1 and 2 Nutrition and Wellness Culinary Arts 1 Culinary Arts 2 Independent Study for FACS

 Fashion: In the Fashion pathway, you would work in the world of fashion.
 Whether it is behind the scenes manufacturing clothing and textiles, or working as a fashion designer and creating conceptual ideas for new lines of fashion.
 The fashion industry also plays a role in costume design for plays, musicals, movies and television shows.